What Are Common Emotional Challenges Children Face Today

 7. Stress From School and Tests

-School can make children feel pressure.
+School can make children feel pressure to perform well academically.
 Tests, homework and high expectations can cause stress.
 Even young kids can feel this kind of stress.

 8. Effects of Technology and Social Media

-Screens can make kids compare themselves to others.
+Social media can make children compare themselves to others.
 This can cause sadness, worry, or a feeling of not fitting in.
-Too much screen time can also make sleep worse.
+Too much screen time can also negatively impact sleep.

 9. Grief and Loss

-Children may lose a family member, a pet, or a friendship.
+Children may lose a family member, a pet, or a friend.
 Grief can look like sadness, anger, or silence.
 Children may need help to understand their feelings.

 10. Trauma and Big Changes